LLC vs. LLP: What Is the Difference?

 What Is an LLP?

-A limited liability partnership (LLP) is essentially a general partnership with the addition of limited liability for one or more partners.
-A general partnership is formed whenever two or more people do business together and does not require any legal filings.
-To create an LLP, you must file additional paperwork with the state.
-Like an LLC, an LLP is a separate business entity.
+An LLP is essentially a general partnership—where each partner participates in the business's operations—with the addition of limited liability for one or more partners.
+A general partnership is formed whenever two or more people do business together, and it doesn't require any legal filings.
+However, to create an LLP, you must file formal paperwork with the state—similar to the process for starting a limited partnership.

-Comparing LLCs and LLPs
+LLCs vs. LLPs

-Liability Protection
+Liability Protection for Business Owners

-Both an LLC and an LLP provide some protection against personal liability, reducing each partner's or member's liability to the amount they invested in the business.
-Generally speaking, an LLC provides the most liability protection.
-Except for cases of business mismanagement, the members are not personally responsible if the LLC is sued or owes any debt.
-This serves to protect personal assets like members' houses, bank accounts, and cars.
+Generally, an LLC provides the most liability protection.
+Except for cases of business mismanagement, the members aren't personally responsible if the LLC is sued or owes any debt.
+This limited liability serves to protect personal assets like members' houses, bank accounts, and cars.

 Taxation of LLCs and LLPs